tmick0/gitlab-calendar/README.md

     - `certfile`: Path to PEM file containing certificate.
 Not required if `enable` is false.
 - `repoMap`: Mapping between GitLab project names (keys) and calendars (values).
+- `dropPrivileges`: Configuration for dropping root privileges after necessary files and sockets are open.
+   - `enable`: Boolean indicating whether to drop root privileges.
+   - `user`: Name of user to switch to after initialization.
+Not required if `enable` is false.
+   - `group`: Name of group to switch to after initialization.
+Not required if `enable` is false.

 The Google credential file is obtained when you create a service account.
 A service account can be created at